bajwaa99/Exam-Schedule-Generator/README.md

 # Exam-Schedule-Generator
-Using Genetic Algorithm to solve Exam Scheduling Problem in Java
+Using Genetic Algorithm to solve Exam Scheduling Problem in Java (Net Beans)

 **Exam Schedule Generation by Searching (Local and Evolutionary)**